SuperTavor/puniemu/README.md

 ## Credits

-Developed by Zura and DarkCraft, with reverse engineering help from onepiecefreak3 and kuronosuFear.
+Developed by Zura and DarkCraft.
+Reverse engineering help from onepiecefreak3 and kuronosuFear.
 Logo by picky_x_keizen on Discord.